 L’eft Bank Wine Company has spent over 25 years assembling a selection of wines and spirits that we … View Our Wines

-For those of us in the biz, getting asked about food pairings happens all the time.
+by Richard Serrano For those of us in the biz, getting asked about food pairings happens all the time.
 While we’re supposed to be authorities, it’s not that easy, as what you read doesn’t always pan out when you actually put certain pairings to the test.
-In fact, I’d go so far as to say that most of […]
+In fact, I’d go so far as to say […]

 (It doesn’t have to be so complicated) Let’s break our German wine labels down into two categories; the first we will call QbA (Qualitätswein) and the second one we’ll call QmP (Qualitätswein mit Prädikat).
 QbA QbAs must be produced only from allowed grape varieties grown in one of the 13 wine-growing regions of Germany.
 This […]

 By Richard J. Serrano, L’Eft Bank Wine Domestic Brand Manager Sometimes selling Riesling makes me want to cry.
 The other day I poured a 2007 Setzer Riesling from Austria for some non-industry friends.
 Most said that they didn’t like it because it was sweet.
 Technically, the wine was dry.
 BONE DRY.
 No residual sugar whatsoever. […]

 Domain Joseph Mellot is a family run estate that specializes in the production of wines from the Loire Valley.
 Olivier Rivain, an executive in sales at the Domain, shares some of the finer points of the wines and the place where they come from.